Dolomites Via Ferrata

 Italy, Trek & Walk, 8 days - from £1,095 (land only) - from €1,315 (land only) - from $1,805 (land only)

 All our Via Ferrata holidays are led by IFMGA guides, the internationally recognised best mountain guides in the world

 - Scrambling in the Dolomites of Northern Italy

 - Explore the Cristallo, Tre Cime and Tofanes groups

 - Climb the best Dolomites peaks, no rock climbing expertise needed

 - Ideal for confident scramblers with a head for heights

 Dating back to the First World War, when they were used to access mountain-top military positions, the via ferrata or 'iron ways' of the Dolomites cross some of the region's steepest and most impressive limestone cliffs and towers.
-Re-equipped and upgraded with staples, chains, ladders, cables and bridges, they provide exciting safe passage through precipitous terrain which and spectacular airy views normally reserved only for mountaineers and rock climbers.
+Re-equipped and upgraded with staples, chains, ladders, cables and bridges, they provide exciting safe passage through precipitous terrain and spectacular airy views normally reserved only for mountaineers and rock climbers.
 This professionally-guided via ferrata holiday using high mountain refuges includes 6 days of exploration on classic routes, many of which lead to airy summits with exceptional views.
 No climbing experience is required to take part in this holiday but a head for heights is essential.
 During the week we stay in comfortable mountain refuges and tackle some of the famous easier via ferrata routes among the most iconic peaks of the Italian Dolomites.
 Excitement guaranteed on this high level trekking holiday!

 Is this holiday for you?